tytydraco/yessleep/out/Someone_Stole_the_Rifle_Built_to_Kill_Gods_Then_They_Pointed_It_at_Me.md

 I lunged for the television and ripped the power cord from the wall.

-That was enough documentaries and definitely enough questions.
+That was enough documentaries and definitely enough questions for now.

 Angelo watched me expectantly, clearly prepared to ask another question.